 [Photo: Penelope with the LPO Arthur Benjamin Centenary 1993.]

 Penelope’s recordings of JS Bach (A Bach Recital original works and transcriptions) and her multi-composer Travelling Between Worlds demonstrate her wide-ranging musical passions.
 Chamber music and solo song recitals with fellow musicians remain a joy.
-A forthcoming piano trio concert for The Friends of Chopin in Canberra (when travel allows) will feature Mozart and Chopin Trios and a specially-commissioned work by Penelope in tribute to the great composer.
-(Media Archive gives more details).
+Her piano trio concert, with violinist Kirsten Williams and cellist Patrick Suthers cello for The Friends of Chopin Australia included a piece especially commissioned by the FCA.
+Mazurka: au Tombeau de Chopin proved to be a hit with the large Polish/Australian audience.
+In its enthusiastic review of the whole concert of Mozart and Chopin, City News described the new work as “the highlight of the concert”.

-[Photo: Rhodes House with Timothy West and Stephen Varcoe.]
+[Photo: Rhodes house Music and Michael Thwaites Poetry programme with Timothy West and Stephen Varcoe.]

 From the time of her professional debut, Penelope’s own work as a composer has continued – greatly encouraged by orchestration and musicianship studies with Dr William L. Reed, who became a lifelong friend and mentor.
 Her work includes the 1976 West End musical Ride!Ride! which has since had over forty productions world-wide, most recently in 2018 in the USA.
 A concert version, starring the legendary Keith Michell, was released on the SOMM label in 1999.